wasp-lang/wasp/web/docs/data-model/prisma-file.md

 The same goes for the `myJob` job and `fooBar` API, where `Task` is used as an Entity.

-To read more about the relationship between Wasp Entities and Prisma models, check out the [Entities](./entities.md) page.
+To learn more about the relationship between Wasp Entities and Prisma models, check out the [Entities](./entities.md) page.

 ## Wasp-specific Prisma configuration